Miyako Odori: My First Time at the Japanese Theater

 The geisha tea ceremony - Let's keep it moving folks

-Still, some people might be disappointed by this.
+Still, some people might be disappointed by the tea ceremony.
 Dozens of us are herded into the room and then are herded out in about fifteen or twenty minutes.
-I was in the second row so I was able to take a picture.
-Not everyone was lucky.
 I didn't mind.
+I was in the second row so I was lucky.
 It was the first time I'd seen a geisha so close.
 Also my ticket was free.

 Just before the show - I couldn't wait